erroronline1/caro/readme.md

 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ## Runtime variables
 Some variables can be edited during runtime.
-This applies for all *values* of language.XX.ini files and some settings in config.ini
+This applies for all *values* of language.XX files and some settings in config.ini

 ```
 ; general application settings
 [application]
-defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.xx.ini files; user can customize within profile
+defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX files; user can customize within profile
 issue_mail = "dev@erroronline.one" ; address for application and security issues
 require_record_type_selection = 1 ; 1: yes, 0: no; require selection on records e.g. if this is related to a complaint
 timezone = "Europe/Berlin" ; timezone for calendar handling